Back to Blog

 Snagit annotation workspace

-Snagit from TechSmith has been the go-to for teams for years.
-It's the most polished paid option on Windows.
-It's built for pro docs and team workflows.
+Snagit from TechSmith has been used by teams for years.
+It's a polished paid option on Windows, built for pro docs and team workflows.

 Key features: